A Grand, Gracious Beach Retreat at The Sanctuary at Kiawah

 TIP: The beach isn’t lifeguarded and currents can be strong at times.
 Check the local surf reports or ask the attendants if conditions seem dubious.

 You can’t mention Kiawah without bringing up golf — the resort is famous the world over for its links, particularly the Ocean Course, and the sport is the reason many people come here.
 Five championship courses are wrapped into the grounds; a golfing enthusiast could fill a holiday just playing them in turn.
-Junior golf clinics are available in summer for ages 8 to 17, and kids of any age can play three of the courses free with a paying adult, thanks to the Family Tee program.
+Junior golf clinics are available in season for all ages.

 Kiawah is also renowned for its two tennis centers, having earned acclaim as the No. 1 tennis resort in the world.
 My son, an avid tennis player at home, had a wonderful lesson with one of the resident pros at the Roy Barth Tennis Center, a quick walk or drive from The Sanctuary.
 Both the instruction and the facilities are top-notch.